kibook/s1kd-tools/tools/s1kd-refs/README.md

 -a, --all
 List all references, both matched and unmatched.

--C, -D, -E, -G, -P
+-C, -D, -E, -G, -H, -P
-List references to comments, data modules, external publications, ICNs, and publication modules respectively.
-If none are specified, -CDEGP is assumed.
+List references to comments, data modules, external publications, ICNs, hotspots, and publication modules respectively.
+If none are specified, -CDEGHP is assumed.

-The following long options can also be used for each: --com, --dm, --epr, --icn, --pm.
+The following long options can also be used for each: --com, --dm, --epr, --icn, --hotspot, --pm.

 -c, --content
 List references in the `content` section of a CSDB object only.